Cavenfish/YetAnotherSimulationSuite.jl/docs/src/potentials/customPot.md

   MyForces!(F, u, vars)

   # Keep in mind though that if you need to iterate
-  # over all mols and pars for both the forces and energy
+  # over all mols and pairs for both the forces and energy
   # doing this only once in here would be faster and more
   # memory efficient.
 Here we call the other two function
   # just for the sake of showing you can do such a thing.